robtweed/qewd-jsdb/KVS.md

 together with the *viewer* application, see, in real-time, how they make use of the underlying Global Storage database.

-The *KVS* application has deliberately been written as a very simple, un-sexy-looking, plain HTML and JavaScript/jQuery application.
+The *KVS* Explorer application has deliberately been written as a very simple, un-sexy-looking, plain HTML and JavaScript/jQuery application.
 The reason is to allow developers to be able to quickly discover and understand how it works by looking at its source code, without the obfuscation that would result from the addition of a JavaScript framework such as Angular, Vue or React.
 However, all the logic